Mklas99/UrbanHeatInsight/README.md

-# UrbanHeatmap Starter Repository
+# UrbanHeatInsight Prototype

 ## Overview

-This is a full-stack starter for the UrbanHeatmap project, combining:
+This is a full-stack prototype `UrbanHeatmap project`.
+It combines:

-- React + Leaflet.js frontend
+- `React + Leaflet.js frontend` that displays maps and the analysis.
+It also allows the user to view and edit the used data.
-- FastAPI backend serving API and static frontend files
+- `FastAPI backend` serving API and data management as well as data processing
+- `MinIO` used as S3 compatable storage for the raw and processed data.
-- MLflow tracking server with example logging
+- `MLflow` tracking server with example logging
-- VS Code DevContainer for consistent development environment
+- DevContainer for consistent development environment
 - Docker Compose for orchestration of backend, MLflow, and frontend (optional)

+_Note: For mor Details refere to the services own Readme.md [Frontend](frontend/README.md), [Backend](backend/README.md)_
 ---

 ## Getting Started